Roof insurance claims in Ontario — what's actually covered.

 3. Open a claim with your insurance — get a claim number — within the policy notification window

-4. Get a drone inspection from a $2M-insured contractor — file becomes part of your evidence
+4. Get a drone inspection from a reputable contractor — the dated photo file becomes part of your evidence

 5. Submit photos + drone file + written assessment to your adjuster